i3-hackathon/bmw-php-sdk/README.md

 Fetching Data
 -------------

-To retrieve a set of a particular Mojio entities, you can use the "Get" method.
+To retrieve a set of a particular MOJIO entities, you can use the "GET" method.
 The returned results will depend on what user and application your client session is authorized as.
 Lists of data will be returned in a paginated form.
 You are able to set the page size and request a particular page.
 In order to keep response times fast, it is recommended to keep the page size low.

 ```php
 // ...